-5.2 The Attacker's Problem
+6.2 The Attacker's Problem

-Greedy recounting also plays an important role in our analysis of $\mathcal{R}$ -MAN-REG.
-Indeed, even though greedy recounting does not constitute an algorithm for $\mathcal{R}$ -REC-REG, Lemma 5.4 suffices to establish that $\mathcal{R}$ -MAN-REG is in NP: the attacker can guess a regular manipulation and use greedy recounting to verify whether it is successful.
-For PV, this complexity upper bound is tight: one can check that in the hardness proofs in Theorem 3.3 the attacker's successful manipulation strategy is regular, and hence PV-MAN-REG is NP-complete.
+Greedy recounting also plays an important role in our analysis of \mathcal{R} -MAN-REG.
+Indeed, even though greedy recounting does not constitute an algorithm for \mathcal{R} -REC-REG, Lemma 6.4 suffices to establish that \mathcal{R} -MAN-REG is in NP: the attacker can guess a regular manipulation and use greedy recounting to verify whether it is successful.
+For PV, this complexity upper bound is tight: one can check that in the hardness proofs in Theorem 4.3 the attacker's successful manipulation strategy is regular, and hence PV-MAN-REG is NP-complete.
 We summarize these observations in the following theorem.

-Theorem 5.7.
+Theorem 6.9.
 PV-MAN-REG is NP-complete.
-The hardness result holds even if m = 3 or if the input vote profile and district weights are given in unary.
+The hardness result holds even if m = 3 or if the input vote profile is given in unary.

-We cannot use the same approach to show that PD-MAN-REG is NP-hard: the hardness proofs in Theorems 4.6-4.8 rely on the attacker using a non-regular strategy.
-In fact, it turns out that PD-MAN-REG is polynomial-time solvable, i.e., for PD focusing on regular manipulations brings down the complexity of the attacker's problem from $\Sigma_2^P$ to P.
+In contrast, the hardness proofs for PD-MAN (Theorems 5.6-5.8) rely on the attacker using a nonregular strategy, and therefore they do not show that PD-MAN-REG is NP-hard: in fact, it turns out that PD-MAN-REG is polynomial-time solvable, i.e., for PD focusing on regular manipulations brings down the complexity of the attacker's problem from Σ_2^P all the way down to P.

-Theorem 5.8.
+Theorem 6.10.
 PD-MAN-REG can be solved in polynomial time.